So, Marie, from somewhere (I suspect the US considering the question) asked the following thing:

 A little while after this episode, I finally understood what had happened.
 She thought that French people said “Ooh la la” all the time, so she said it to impress me or something along the lines of “see, I know the expression, ain’t you proud of me?”
-She must have been extremely disappointed by my lack of reaction.
+My lack of reaction must have seriously disappointed her.

 Now, onto the answer of Marie’s question(s):

 No, French people don’t say “ooh la la.”
 I have never ever heard a French person say it.
-What you may hear from a French person is “oh la la!” (with a “Oh” and not a “Ooh”), except that this expression implies very different things, both in terms of meaning, context and impressions it gives.
+What you may hear from a French person is “oh la la!” (with an “Oh” and not an “Ooh”), except that this expression implies very different things, both in terms of meaning, context and impressions it gives.

-See, “Oh la la!” is used as an expression of surprised or shock, but usually it tends to be a negative surprise or shock.
+See, “Oh la la!” is used as an expression of surprise or shock, but usually it tends to be a negative surprise or shock.

 I don’t think I have ever heard “Oh la la!” from a French person when something positive happened.
 I’m not saying it can’t happen, but it’s very unlikely.

 And another important point to keep in mind is that if I hear a French person say “Oh la la!”
 I won’t think that they’re fashionable, trendy, cool, chic or anything similar.